chizaramjoyce/Mini-Projects-alx/TODO-LIST/readme.md

 - Change the Order of Items(Up and Down)

 **Optional-** It will be appreciated if on page reload order and data should be sustained.
+Elijah has to be a good man if not i will call him out on instagram and report to his mum.